Word Meanings - BELLY-GOD - Book Publishers vocabulary database

 A daughter of one's grandson or granddaughter. - GRATIFY

 1. To please; to give pleasure to; to satisfy; to soothe; to indulge; as, to gratify the taste, the appetite, the senses, the desires, the mind, etc. For who would die to gratify a foe Dryden.
 2. To requite; to recompense.
-It remains - GLUTTONOUS
+It remains - PLEASURELESS

 The child of one's grandson or granddaughter. - GREATNESS